SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Introduction

-SBI requires that users express their assumptions as priors over structural causal models, which is an emerging practice in machine learning approaches to causal inference~\cite{tran2018implicit, witty2020causal}.
-This representation is well suited for probabilistic programming languages~\cite{goodman2008church, mansinghka2014venture}, which provide users with a syntax for expressing probabilistic models as code.
-Many of these languages provide support for automatic differentiation and gradient-based optimization~\cite{bingham2018pyro, carpenter2017stan, cusumano-towner2019gen, dillon2017tensorflow}, which can be used seamlessly with our optimization-based approach.
-While some probabilistic programming languages contain an explicit representation of interventions~\cite{bingham2018pyro, perov2020multiverse, tavares2019counterfactual}, none currently address the problem of causal identification.
+Bayesian priors over parametric structural causal models can be implemented in probabilistic programming languages~\cite{goodman2008church, mansinghka2014venture}, which provide a syntax for expressing probabilistic models as code.
+Many of these languages support automatic differentiation and gradient-based optimization~\cite{bingham2018pyro, carpenter2017stan, cusumano-towner2019gen, dillon2017tensorflow}, providing the necessary utilities for our optimization-based approach.
+While some languages contain an explicit representation of interventions~\cite{bingham2018pyro, perov2020multiverse, tavares2019counterfactual, witty2020bayesian}, none currently address causal identifiabilty.